Peelian principles

 The Peelian principles summarise the ideas that Sir Robert Peel developed to define an ethical police force.
-The approach expressed in these principles is commonly known as policing by consent in the United Kingdom and other countries such as Ireland, Canada, Australia, and New Zealand.
+The approach expressed in these principles is commonly known as policing by consent in the United Kingdom and other countries such as Ireland, Australia, and New Zealand.

 In this model of policing, police officers are regarded as citizens in uniform.
 They exercise their powers to police their fellow citizens with the implicit consent of those fellow citizens.
-"Policing by consent" indicates that the legitimacy of policing in the eyes of the public is based upon a consensus of support that follows from transparency about their powers, their integrity in exercising those powers and their accountability for doing so.
+"Policing by consent" indicates that the legitimacy of policing in the eyes of the public is based upon a consensus of support that follows from transparency about their powers, their integrity in exercising those powers, and their accountability for doing so.

 Historical background

 In early 19th-century Britain, attempts by the government to set up a police force for London were met with opposition.
 People were suspicious of the idea of a large and possibly armed police force, and feared that it could be used to suppress protest or support unpopular rule.
 Since 1793 Britain had been at war with France, home of the best-known, best-organised and best-paid police force at the time, as well as a secret and political police force, and many Britons were uncomfortable with any police force's association with France.
 Most people did not think that it was the job of the national government to set up and control a police force, and thought it should be under local control.

 Following the end of the Napoleonic Wars in 1816, several factors drove the country into a severe depression.
 The increased industrialisation of the country, combined with the demobilisation of the forces, led to mass unemployment.
 The Corn Laws led to massive increases in the price of bread, while the repeal of income tax meant that the war debt had to be recovered by taxing commodities forcing their prices even higher.
 In addition, 1817 was unusually wet and cold, producing a very poor harvest.
-This led to the so-called 1817 Pentrich rising, for which three men were hanged and beheaded at Derby Gaol.
+This led to the so-called Pentrich rising, for which three men were hanged and beheaded at Derby Gaol.

-The 1819 Peterloo Massacre in St Peter's Field, Manchester occurred when at least eighteen died after 60,000 people who had gathered to stand up for Universal Suffrage (amongst other ideas) were overrun by multiple cavalry charges.
+The 1819 Peterloo Massacre in St Peter's Field, Manchester occurred when at least eighteen died after 60,000 people who had gathered to stand up for universal suffrage (amongst other ideas) were overrun by multiple cavalry charges.
 This was followed by the 1820 Yorkshire West Riding Revolt and the 1821 Cinderloo Uprising, the latter of which resulted in two deaths and one man hanged subsequently.
 It was against this background that Peel said that "though emancipation was a great danger, civil strife was a greater danger" and thus the principles known as Peel's were developed.